He's on the Phone: Production

 According to producer Steve Rodway, the band had never intended to use "Accident" as single material, but had given it to him for remixing as it was "the only new track they had" at the time of the release of Too Young to Die.
 Rodway retained an edited-down portion of Daho's vocals, and otherwise only kept the opening piano riff from the original instrumentation (both at the band's request).

 Sound on Sound magazine describes "He's on the Phone" as characteristic of most of Rodway's "trademark" sounds:

 A hard disk recorder was used to create backing vocals echoing the original through time stretching and pitch shifting.

+Bob Stanley told Select in 1995 about Daho's contribution to the track, "The stuff he's done on the single we've only heard rough translations of, but it's meant to be pretty obscene.
+He's massive in France — he's the French George Michael.
+He spends a lot of time in Britain, and he can't walk through Covent Garden without being mobbed by French tourists.
+We met him after he came to one of out shows.
+He's written a book about Françoise Hardy, so that interested us."